claudio-silva/cloudflare-fullstack-starter/README.md

 npm run dev
 ```

-Open http://localhost:5173 — you'll see the login overlay.
+Open http://localhost:5173 — you'll see the login page.
 Sign up to create your first account.

+## Preview Installation

-## Just want a quick peek?
+**Just want a quick peek?**

 Click to deploy a temporary preview to Cloudflare: